EDCA President Ireland

 EDCC is to be held every four years immediately after the formal EDCA Board meeting.

 These Conferences are to be planned by the EDCA Board in co-operation with the national host country’s committee.
 This conference is open to all and is focused on Biblical teaching, evangelism, and spiritual growth for the Deaf communities throughout Europe.
 This conference, as well as the other areas of activities, seeks to draw together the European Deaf communities in unity as part of a single Body of Christ.

 The areas of activities that EDCA is involved in include, but are not limited to the following:

 EDC Pastors and Leaders: Focused on equipping, empowering and encouraging Deaf pastors and leaders; typically held every year.

-EDC Youth: Focused on evangelism and spiritual growth and encouragement for youth ages 18 – 35; typically held every two years.
+EDC Youth and Winter Camp: Focused on evangelism and spiritual growth and encouragement for youth ages 18 – 35; typically held every two years.

 EDC Evangelism: Focused on Evangelism and outreach to Deaf communities throughout Europe.